What causes fatigue?

 • Talk to your medical team.
 They can look at whether there is a particular problem, and how to manage it.

-• Try going to bed at a regular time, as following a routine can improve your sleep.
+• Try going to bed and getting up at a regular time.

-• Make sure your bedroom is quiet, dark and comfortable.
-These things can all affect your sleep.
+• Make sure your bedroom is quiet, dark and a comfortable temperature.

 • If you are sweating a lot at night, use 100% cotton bedding and keep spare sets of sheets nearby so that you can change the bed easily.